-What exactly is a "Friends Group"?
+What is a "Friends Group"?

 Friends groups are community-based volunteer groups made up of at least three people that are officially affiliated with Philadelphia Parks & Recreation.
-These recognized City volunteer groups are primarily established to support and advocate for a specific park area in the Philadelphia Parks & Recreation system.
+These recognized City volunteer groups are established to support and advocate for a specific park area in the Philadelphia Parks & Recreation system.
+They are public community groups, where membership is open and accessible to all park users.
 Friends groups work in close partnership with staff at Parks & Recreation (PPR) and the Fairmount Park Conservancy (FPC) to create welcoming community green spaces and positive experiences with nature at the neighborhood level and in the watershed parks.
 Successful Friends groups also engage with residents, community organizations, and external partners to achieve these goals and serve as the "community voice" for the park.